No, direct mail isn’t dead.

 A heavily discounted offer is then presented which makes the product appear irresistible.
 It also creates urgency.

-Chris also uses the classic formula of presenting free bonuses to ramp up the value and conversions.
+Chris also uses the classic method of presenting free bonuses to ramp up value and conversions.

 Direct mail is an effective and cost-efficient approach to generating sales.